cosmic-plus/js-cosmic-lib/docs/cheatsheet.md

 ```
  --- Global Configuration (1) ---
- CosmicLink.defaults.page       // The page to use instead of 'https://cosmic.link/'
+ cosmicLib.defaults.page       // The page to use instead of 'https://cosmic.link/'
- CosmicLink.defaults.network    // The fallback network ('public'|'test')
+ cosmicLib.defaults.network    // The fallback network ('public'|'test')
- CosmicLink.defaults.user       // The fallback source address (federated or accountId)
+ cosmicLib.defaults.user       // The fallback source address (federated or accountId)

  --- Constructor ---
  var cosmicLink = new CosmicLink(uri, {...options})